Stroudwater Navigation: Cotswold Canals Connected

 In a separate project, Severn Trent Water started a £25 million upgrade to the sewerage system in Stroud in 2021.
 One of the driving forces for the project was the fact that the main sewer passed through the canal just below Wallbridge Lock, severely restricting the depth of water at that point, and the Proprietors argued that Severn Trent had not obtained permission to put the pipe there.
 Over 2 mi of main sewer were replaced by a larger diameter pipe, which passed under the canal at a lower level, removing the obstruction.
 The renewal project was expected to be completed by late 2023, and in May 2022, a tunnel boring machine named Florence was set to work to cut the 5 ft diameter sewer beneath the canal and the Painswick Stream.
 Having tunnelled under both waterways, it reached the end of its first 935 ft run near Lodgemore Lane in August 2022.
 A second tunnel boring machine named Suzanne was set to work in July 2022.
 The new sewers terminate at a combined sewage overflow (CSO) holding tank, 82 ft in diameter and 92 ft deep, designed to hold excess flow until it can be pumped to Stanley Downton sewage treatment works.
 The project was largely complete by April 2024, after which Galliford Try, the contractor for the scheme, was to remove the sewer pipes and the existing CSO tank at Wallbridge Lock to allow deeper draught boats to use the canal.
+This work was delayed, but the towpath at Wallbridge was closed on 13 July 2026 to enable the demolition to take place.